usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Blue Veil_, by Lucy Railton
+- _The Crying Nudes_, by The Crying Nudes
+- _Let Me Out_, by Fatboi Sharif, Driveby
+- _Totality_, by Natural Information Society, Bitchin Bajas
 - _Demise Of Love_, by Demise Of Love, Daniel Avery, Working Men's Club, Ghost Culture
 - _Big city life_, by Smerz
 - _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _HOME?_, by Wretch 32
 - _Revengeseekerz_, by Jane Remover
-- _Let Me Out_, by Fatboi Sharif, Driveby
-- _Excelsior_, by Benny The Butcher
-- _Super Tecmo Bo_, by Boldy James, The Alchemist

 </details>